Private company limited by shares

 If the Limited company accrues more than GBP 81,000 that is derived from local earnings, then it must register for the UK VAT.

 The UK is a common law based legal system which is very scrupulous in respect of private property.
 An independent judicial system in which the rule of law applies to legal and contractual procedures.

-All in all, UK private limited companies enjoy high reputation and are excellent vehicles to conduct international commercial activities, as a holding company, IP exploitation, investment company, access to payment processing services and merchant accounts and for startups seeking financing.
+All in all, UK private limited companies enjoy high reputation and are excellent vehicles to conduct international commercial activities, as a holding company, IP business, investment company, access to payment processing services and merchant accounts and for startups seeking financing.

 Country code – GB

 Legal Basis – Common law